TindleDigital/styleguide/README.md

 # Tindle Digital Styleguide [BETA]

 Our CSS has undertaken quite a few twists and turns over the last year, especially as other Styleguides have been made avaliable.
-AS We develop this styleguide i'll make it clear where some of our inspriration comes from, one main influence is the [Trello Styleguide](https://gist.github.com/bobbygrace/9e961e8982f42eb91b80#file-trello-css-guide-mdllo!)
+As we develop this styleguide i'll make it clear where some of our inspriration comes from, one main influence is the [Trello Styleguide](https://gist.github.com/bobbygrace/9e961e8982f42eb91b80#file-trello-css-guide-mdllo!)

-There are a few main rules governing how we are writing CSS, they are:
+## There are a few main rules governing how we are writing CSS, they are:

 * All naming conventions must describe what they are and be as short as possible.
-* Only use classes not IDs.
+* Use classes not IDs.
 * Write as little as possible.
+* And make it as reusable as possible

 ## How it is written